Koprvhdix/strange/README.md

 strange checkout master
 ```

-- When the master branch update, we should run `strange clean` to update the commit list.
+- When the master branch updates, we should run `strange clean` to update the commit list.
 The commit list of master branch will be in `.git/strange_log`.